 When it comes to having a baby, each mother’s childbirth experience will be different.
-Some women will have either a planned or emergency cesarean section (also known as a c-section), which is a surgical procedure to deliver a baby by cutting through the mother’s abdomen wall.
-Others will undergo a normal, natural birth (here is a comparison of both procedure).
+Some women will have either a planned or emergency cesarean section (also known as a C-section), which is a surgical procedure to deliver a baby by cutting through the mother’s abdomen wall.
+Others will undergo a normal, natural birth.
 As such, each of these procedures has a different cost.
 Here’s the price range of the amount you can expect to pay, from data provided by four of our partner hospitals.

 How mothers-to-be can pay less for their pregnancy

 Whether you’re expecting, or simply dreaming of your baby-to-be in a few years, there are few ways you can minimize your hospital expenses.
 Here are three ideas to consider.

 As you’ll notice from the range of costs above, maternity expenses will vary from hospital to hospital.
 With that said, it’s worth choosing a trusted gynecologist you have confidence in, even if the cost is higher.
 Doing so can imbue you with a sense of calm and comfort.